Notion Progress Bar: Goal Tracking & Task Completion

 1. Create a "Goals" database.

-2. Add three number properties: Initial, Current, and Goal.
+2. Add three number properties: Initial Value, Current Value, and Target Value.

 4. Edit this property and select "Show as bar".
 Then, choose your desired color.